splendo/kaluga/architecture-compose/README.md

 ## Usage
 ###Examples

-Inject view model with Koin and link it to lifecycle callbacks and a hardware back button
+Create a local view model, save in a local ViewModelStore (to ensure cleanup) and link it to lifecycle callbacks and a hardware back button

 ```kotlin
 @Composable